heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/README.md

 ## Objectives

-In this last and final chapter of this course, you will learn about caching and performance.
+In this last and final course of this teaching unit, you will learn about caching and performance.

 You will learn about caching, how it can be used to improve the performance of a system, where to cache, how you can manage cache with HTTP and how to implement it in your application.

+In a nutshell, at the end of this course, you will be able to:

+- Describe how caching can improve performance.
+- Identify where caching can be implemented in a web application architecture.
+- Describe different types of caching.
+- Implement the concepts of caching in web applications with HTTP.

 ## Caching